babelomics/SFtool/README.md

 ![sftool_diagram](./modules/misc/sfdiagram.png)

-After a series of checks and the normalization of the VCF file, the program generates three JSON and BED files with the corresponding chromosomal regions for each of the 3 categories.
-Subsequently, 3 different VCF files are generated, each containing the identified variants only in the regions to be studied for each category.
+For the **Personal Risk** and the **Reproductive Risk and Risk in Offspring** and after a series of checks, a normalization of the VCF file is run.
+Then the program generates two JSON and BED files with the corresponding chromosomal regions for each of the 2 categories.
+Subsequently, 2 different VCF files are generated, each containing the identified variants only in the regions to be studied for each category.
 Next, each of the risk modules is executed:

-- **Personal Risk:** Identifies variants in the corresponding regions that are pathogenic or likely pathogenic according to the ACMG classification given by Intervar.
+- **Personal Risk:** Identifies variants in the corresponding regions that are pathogenic or likely pathogenic according to the ACMG classification given by GeneBe ([Stawinski P et al., 2024](https://onlinelibrary.wiley.com/doi/10.1111/cge.14516)).
 In the advanced mode of the tool, it also obtains those variants cataloged by ClinVar as pathogenic, likely pathogenic, or conflicting (labeled as conflicting) with at least one pathogenic evidence.
 ClinVar reports the review level of these interpretations with a review status from 0 to 4, where 0 are variants without assertion criteria and 4 are those included in clinical practice guidelines.
 The tool allows flexibility in this level of evidence (by default, the tool takes 1 as the level of evidence).

 - **Reproductive Risk and Offspring Risk:** Same criteria as in the case of Personal Risk, but applied to the genomic variants found in genes of this catalog.

-- **Pharmacogenetic Risk:** Identifies the variants that are in the selected variants list for this category.
-Next, 5 genes of interest are selected due to their therapeutic relevance and lower complexity according to the recommendations of the corresponding WP: CYP2C19, CYP2C9, DPYD, NUDT15, and TPMT.
-The tool will determine the diplotype for each of these genes based on the identified variants and the corresponding allele nomenclature tables.
-These tables contain information about the variants that define each haplotype and are available on the PharmGKB website, according to the SEFF recommendations.
-Next, the phenotype is assigned based on the diplotype-phenotype correspondence of PharmGKB-CPIC for each of these 5 genes.
+For the **Pharmacogenetic risk**, first a preprocessing step is run to accomplish with pharmCAT requirements ([see VCF requirements](https://pharmcat.org/using/VCF-Requirements/)) and then pharmCAT is run by analyzing the genetic variants contained in the pre-processed VCF file to predict drug response and tailor medical treament (see the list of Genes and Drugs [here](https://pharmcat.org/Genes-Drugs/)).

 ## <a name="dependencies">Dependencies</a>

 SFtool is designed to work in a Linux environment.
 Before using the tool, please ensure you have the following prerequisites:
 * [Python](https://www.python.org/).
-Make sure you have Python 3.8 or higher installed.
+Make sure you have Python 3.10 or higher installed.
 You can check your Python version by running
 ```
 python --version
 ```
 If Python is not installed, you can download it from the official Python [website](https://www.python.org/downloads) or use your system's package manager
-* Python libraries: [vcfpy](https://pypi.org/project/vcfpy/) (for both reading and writing VCF files in Python) and [pybedtools](https://daler.github.io/pybedtools/) (for genomic interval manipulation)
+* Python libraries: [vcfpy](https://pypi.org/project/vcfpy/) (for both reading and writing VCF files in Python), [pybedtools](https://daler.github.io/pybedtools/) (for genomic interval manipulation), [pandas](https://pandas.pydata.org/) (for data analysis and manipulation), [requests](https://pypi.org/project/requests/) (an HTTP library), [natsort](https://pypi.org/project/natsort/) (a sorting library), [openpyxl](https://openpyxl.readthedocs.io/en/stable/) (a library fo manipulate xlsx files).
-* [Intervar](https://github.com/WGLab/InterVar).
-Intervar is a bioinformatics software tool for clinical interpretation of genetic variants by the ACMG-AMP 2015 guidelines
+* [Genebe client](https://github.com/pstawinski/genebe-cli).
+GeneBe is a bioinformatics software tool for clinical interpretation of genetic variants with an ACMG variant pathogenicity calculator
-* [ANNOVAR](https://annovar.openbioinformatics.org/en/latest/).
-ANNOVAR, which is used by Intervar, is an efficient software tool to utilize update-to-date information to functionally annotate genetic variants detected from diverse genomes (including human genome hg18, hg19, hg38, as well as mouse, worm, fly, yeast and many others).
 * [bcftools](https://samtools.github.io/bcftools/bcftools.html). bcftools is a suite of tools for variant calling and manipulating files in the Variant Call Format (VCF) and its binary counterpart BCF
 * [Bedtools](https://bedtools.readthedocs.io/en/latest/).
 Bedtools is a fast, flexible toolset for genome arithmetic.
+* [pharmCAT](https://github.com/PharmGKB/PharmCAT).
+PharmCAT (Pharmacogenomics Clinical Annotation Tool) is a bioinformatics tool that analyzes genetic variants to predict drug response and tailor medical treatment to an individual patient’s genetic profile.
+* [Java](https://www.openlogic.com/openjdk-downloads).
+A build of OpenJDK 21 for Linux used for running GeneBe and pharmCAT software
+* [htslib](https://www.htslib.org/).
+A C library fo reading/writing high-throughtput sequencing data.
+Dependency used by pharmCAT
+* [gzip](https://www.gnu.org/software/gzip/).
+A data compression program.
+Dependency used by pharmCAT

-Additionally, SFtool makes use of data from the following sources:
+Additionally, SFtool makes use of data from the following sources/data:
 * [Clinvar](https://www.ncbi.nlm.nih.gov/clinvar/).
 ClinVar aggregates information about genomic variation and its relationship to human health. variant_summary.txt file is used in SFtool, which is A tab-delimited report based on each variant at a location on the genome for which data have been submitted to ClinVar.
 By default, database downloaded on 2024/05/28 is used, but the latest version can be downloaded when running the tool.
 More information can be found [here](https://ftp.ncbi.nlm.nih.gov/pub/clinvar/README.txt)
 * Gene to phenotype information downloaded from [Human Phenotype ontology](https://hpo.jax.org/).
 This file contains correspondence between HPO, Genes and OMIM terms.
 This file is used for linking secondary findings found in genes that can be related to the HPO terms introduced by the user.
-By default, the file downloaded on 2024/04/26 is used.
+By default, the file downloaded on 2025/03/03 is used.
 More information can be found [here](https://hpo.jax.org/data/annotation-format)
-* Information downloaded from the [Online Catalog of Human Genes and Genetic Disorders](https://omim.org/) used by ANNOVAR . mim2gene.txt file has been downloaded, which provides links between the genes in OMIM and other gene identifiers.
-By default, the file downloaded on 2024/05/29 has been used.
-* Reference genome hs37d5.
-Currently, the tool only works for this genome version, although it will support reference genome 38 in the near future.
+* Reference genome, either GRCh37 or GRCh38.

 ## <a name="installation">Installation</a>